 With a dedicated server, you know the model of the CPU, the type and amount of RAM, the capacity of the hard drive, the amount of bandwidth you’re allowed and the speed of the uplink port.
 On a VPS you’re told the amount of guaranteed RAM you’ll receive and how many cores are provisioned for your package.
 Since most VPS clients use less than 20% of their allotted CPU resource, providers oversell that resource hoping for the best.
 When your VPS starts to choke, maybe that’s the reason.
 With a dedicated server, you know upfront what your limitations are.

 What type of hardware is used to provision VPS servers versus dedicated servers?
 With a VPS package, you don’t know if the provider is using an old CPU, a SATA or SAS drive or desktop hardware.
 There is a difference.
 The majority of dedicated servers are leased to clients who are generally very hosting literate and as such those servers are normally provisioned with server grade hardware, in either Dell or Supermicro variety.
-Most are now provisioned with SSD drives to maximize performance.
+Most are now provisioned with SSD or PCIe NVMe drives to maximize performance.
 RAID 1 is also commonplace; however, we still recommend a true backup solution as RAID is not a backup solution.

 It’s also not all about the specification differences between a VPS server and dedicated server.
 Any perceived mismatch to your actual hosting requirements could prove disastrous.
 Knowing what questions to ask of a prospective VPS or dedicated server provider is important.
 You need to lay out in very specific terms what your realistic expectations are and what you intend to do with that server.
 And that means not only your current requirements, but also your anticipated requirements one year, five years and further down the road.
 You owe it to yourself to start off with a workable solution.